Beijing’s Lies Matter

 Black professors and politicians under Chinese influence make the perfect exponents of critical race theory and opponents of "white privilege," both of which came from Marxist intellectuals in the West.

 James Cone, a professor at the liberal Union Theological Seminary, developed critical race theory.
 His Marxist pedigree includes visiting Fidel Castro's Cuba in 1984, along with Rev. Jesse Jackson and Rev. Jeremiah Wright, Obama's pastor in Chicago.
-Meanwhile, Theodore White and Noel Ignatiev developed the idea of "white privilege" as a Marxist construct.
+Meanwhile, Theodore Allen and Noel Ignatiev developed the idea of "white privilege" as a Marxist construct.
 Both men joined the Maoist branch of Marxism when Marxist groups in the United States split over ideology.

 But intellectual revolution needs street activism to reach the proletariat.
 Enter Black Lives Matter.